 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
-This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.
+This valve will be your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

-- Your exit point on top needs to be at the highest point of the exchanger.
+- Your exit point on top must be at the exchanger's highest point.
 If tubes are above your exit point, position the hose at a higher point.
-This action will bring up the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.
+This action will increase the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning on your pump and circulating water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.